BlackHoleFox/appleargs/README.md

 ```

 ## Supported Operating Systems
-This crate should on most macOS versions (but is not explictly tested).
-Automated testing occurs on the latest version of macOS.
-It also should work on iOS.
+This crate should on most macOS and iOS versions (but is not explictly tested).
+Automated testing occurs on:
+- macOS 10.15
+- macOS 11
+- macOS 12
+- iOS 12.4

 [exec sequence]: https://github.com/apple-oss-distributions/xnu/blob/e7776783b89a353188416a9a346c6cdb4928faad/bsd/kern/kern_exec.c#L5508